-(i) If the employer is not satisfied that an employee has provided evidence that is acceptable to a reasonable person to support an application for a period of personal leave the employer may request the employee to provide a written explanation to verify the application.

-- (ii) A request for an explanation by the employer is to specify the area(s) of concern the employer has in sufficient detail to enable the employee to provide a response.
-The employee will be provided a reasonable opportunity to respond. - (iii) After considering the employee's response, the employer may: - (a) Accept the employee's response as verifying the application; or - (b) Counsel the employee regarding future applications; or - (c) Counsel the employee and notify the employee that all applications for personal leave for a specified period must be supported by the evidence requirements of (m)(ii) (i.e. cannot be replaced by a Statutory Declaration); or - (d) Direct an employee to undergo a medical examination by a registered health practitioner selected and paid for by the employer, at any reasonable time and place with reasonable notice, for an assessment of the basis for the employee's application for leave. - (iv) If the employee is aggrieved at the decision taken by the employer in subclause (iii) they may raise a grievance through the Part X (2) - Grievance and Dispute Settling Procedures.
+- (i) If the employer is not satisfied that an employee has provided evidence that is acceptable to a reasonable person to support an application for a period of personal leave the employer may request the employee to provide a written explanation to verify the application. - (ii) A request for an explanation by the employer is to specify the area(s) of concern the employer has in sufficient detail to enable the employee to provide a response.
+The employee will be provided a reasonable opportunity to respond. - (iii) After considering the employee's response, the employer may: - (a) Accept the employee's response as verifying the application; or - (b) counsel the employee regarding future applications; or - (c) counsel the employee and notify the employee that all applications for personal leave for a specified period must be supported by the evidence requirements of (n)(ii) (i.e. cannot be replaced by a Statutory Declaration); or - (d) Direct an employee to undergo a medical examination by a registered health practitioner selected and paid for by the employer, at any reasonable time and place and with reasonable notice, for an assessment of the basis for the employee's application for leave. - (iv) If the employee is aggrieved at the decision taken by the employer in subclause (iii) they may raise a grievance through the Part X (2) - Grievance and Dispute Settling Procedures.

-(o) Unpaid Personal Leave
+(p) Unpaid Personal Leave

-Where an employee has exhausted all paid personal leave entitlements, they are entitled to take unpaid personal leave to care for members of their immediate family or household who are sick and require care and support or who require care due to an unexpected emergency.
+Where an employee has exhausted all paid personal leave entitlements, the employee is entitled to take unpaid personal leave to provide care or support for a member of the employee's immediate family or household who is ill or injured or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency.
 The employer and the employee are to agree on the period.
-In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of subclauses (I) and (m) are met.
+In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of subclauses (m) and (n) are met.

-(p) Casual Employees
+(q) Casual Employees

-- (i) Subject to the evidentiary and notice requirements in subclauses (I) and (m) casual employees are entitled to not be available to attend work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency. - (ii) The employer and the employee are to agree on the period for which the employee is to be entitled to not be available to attend work.
-In the absence of agreement, the employee is entitled to not be available to attend work for up to two working days per occasion.
-The casual employee is not entitled to any payment for the period of non-attendance. - (iii) An employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this clause.
+- (i) Subject to the evidentiary and notice requirements in subclauses (m) and (n) casual employees are entitled to not be available to attend work, or to leave work to provide care or support to a member of the employee's immediate family, or a member of the employee's household, who requires care or support because of a personal illness or injury affecting the member; or an unexpected emergency affecting the member. - (ii) The employer and the employee are to agree on the period for which the employee is entitled to not be available to attend work.
+In the absence of agreement, the employee is entitled to not be available to attend work for up

+- to two working days per occasion.
+The casual employee is not entitled to any payment for the period of non-attendance. - (iii) An employer must not fail to re-engage a casual employee because the employee accessed the entitlement provided for in this sub-clause.
 The rights of an employer to engage or not to engage a casual employee are otherwise not affected.